skoval/TAworkshop/chapter4.md

 --- type:NormalExercise lang:r xp:100 skills:1 key:99f5dc3cd37ec9a6b55f72608d8a0ae79735f68a
 ## Preparing Data

-Before conducting and machine learning technique we often have to do some pre-processing of our data.
+Before conducting any machine learning we often have to do some pre-processing of our data.

 *** =instructions